enterprisemodules/ibm_profile/README.md

     ensure: present
 ```

-Run Puppet and you have a Server with MQ installed a MQ Queue Manager named MQ01
+Run Puppet and you have a Server with MQ installed an MQ Queue Manager named MQ01
 Check the documentation for all the settings you can manage.

 ### `ibm_profile::iib_machine`